klavins/EEP520-W20/week_2/README.md

 ```
 Repeated failure to free the result of `join` would result in a *memory leak*, which will eventually use up all the RAM on your computer, causing a crash.
 These are hard to catch.
 Memory leaks are in fact one of the biggest issues plaguing modern software.
 Modern languages have *garbage collectors* to clean up unused memory, but (a) they don't work in every case and (b) they are written in C or C++ by humans who make mistakes.

-Strings are arrays of chars;
+Strings are arrays of chars
 ===
 Strings in C are contiguous regions of one byte memory addresses whose values are usually interpreted as characters.
 To declare and initialize strings, you do something like:
 ```c